Home » How to Promote Volunteerism at Home: A Guide to Recruiting and Engaging Virtual Volunteers

 Distributing and Collecting Documents

-Note that the necessity of these adaptations will depend on the type of work you’re volunteers are doing.
+Note that the necessity of these adaptations will depend on the type of work your volunteers are doing.
 For example, if you’re asking volunteers to sew masks or knit blankets, you can likely skip more complicated steps like background checks and interviews to make it easier for your remote volunteers to get involved.

 Your website or volunteer management platform can take some of the work out of your “outbound” recruiting.
 In other words, prospective volunteers should be able to locate virtual opportunities on your website or platform easily.
 A clunky online experience can be frustrating and distracting, and may even discourage volunteers from signing up.
 Keep your virtual opportunities in a central, well-marked location on your website.

-Volunteers interested in virtual volunteering are likely using other online platforms like social media and email.
 One of the best ways to boost your recruitment efforts is to compose a comprehensive nonprofit social media strategy.
 Let your fans and followers know about your exciting opportunities for virtual volunteers.
 Need some content inspiration?
 Try these posts:

 Social media is most effective when you stick with it and keep posting quality material.
 Your fans and followers are more likely to notice the organizations with an active online presence.